The term ‘net zero’ is used pretty loosely in the context of climate targets.

 Net zero refers to a state where the greenhouse gas emissions entering the atmosphere are balanced out by emissions removed from the atmosphere – resulting in no net impact being made.
-In practice, this means reducing emissions as much as possible, and neutralising any residual emissions using carbon removal.

 There are two key elements to note in this definition: